Fall of Enugu: Situation in Enugu

 Danjuma described the fall of Enugu as "an anticlimax".
 His troops garrisoned the city in the immediate aftermath of the battle, while Ukpabi Asika, an Igbo professor at Ibadan University, was appointed to lead the civil administration in the locale and surrounding areas held by federal forces.
 The Nigerians seized one Biafran Douglas A-26 Invader.
 Danjuma operated out of Enugu for most of the remainder of the war.
 After its capture, buildings in Enugu were ransacked by looters and federal troops, including the Presidential Hotel and the United States Consulate.
 The vast majority of the population fled, and only approximately 500 civilians remained, most too ill, old, or young to leave.
 Nigerian federal officials unsuccessfully appealed for residents to return to the area.
-Over a year after the battle, the city remained mostly deserted, and most of the few hundred civilians in Enugu were being sheltered and cared for by Catholic missions.
+More than a year after the battle, the city remained mostly deserted, and most of the few hundred civilians in Enugu were being sheltered and cared for by Catholic missions.
 The International Red Cross established a station in the locale, and used it to direct the distribution of relief supplies to the surrounding area.
 As late as 1978, signs of damage from the battle remained in the city.
 Nigerian writer Chukwuemeka Ike later portrayed the fall of Enugu in his novel, Sunset at Dawn.